+The subscriber hereby informs the public that he still continues the

+Cabinet Making Business

-The subscriber hereby informs the public that he still continues the Cabinet Making Business city with a new assortment Pa. where he will be happy to furnish any perof Goods in his line, and of- son with Cabinet Ware, at low prices.
-He in- for sale at their yard in Milford fers them a little lower than tends to keep on hand, and make to order, all can be had elsewhere, for kinds of wares in his line of business.
-Side-Boards, Bureaus, Centre, Breakfast, Dining and End Tables, Wash Stands, Bedsteads, Wardrobes, Book Cases, Secretaries, &c.
+Has just returned from the at his old stand in Elizabeth st., Stroudsburgh city with a new assortment Pa. where he will be happy to furnish any person with Cabinet Ware, at low prices.
+He in- for sale at their yard in Milford tends to keep on hand, and make to order, all can be had elsewhere, for kinds of wares in his line of business.

+Side-Boards, Bureaus, Centre, Breakfast, Dining and End Tables, Wash Stands, Bedsteads, Wardrobes,

-ALSO .-- COFFINS made to order at the shortest notice.
+Book Cases, Secretaries, &c.
+ALSO ...
+COFFINS made to order at the shortest notice.

 CHARLES MUSCH.

 Stroudsburgh, April 4, 1844.

 Stroudsburg, April 4, 1844.
-CHARLES MUSCH.
+CHARLES MUSCH. undersigned.

-undersigned.
-Orders will be thankfully received by the great utility, is but triding.
-Patent Lever, Lepine, English and French sii quim paredutoo 'aniH aqu jo 1800 aqL THOMAS STONE, JOHN BOYS, Strondsburg, Pa. who have them now in use.
-Hives by calling on either of the undersigned, Persons can be satisfied of the utility of the surplus honey, or not, which ever is prefered. hives, or they can be kept to work to make Hives, as they do in the common box or straw The Bees will swarm the same in these thing of the kind that has been heretofore in entitely different from, and far superior to any tion.
-The Hive is constructed on a principle to call the attention of the public to the inventacle cases, fine gold finger rings and breast aneal shad 'Annoo sounow 101 "soul sag Sur right of " Hall's Improved Patent Self-protectsuch arrangements that they will be able to carry merchandize from Philadelphia to Easton via the Delaware Division of the Pennsylvania Canal, cheaper, and with as much despatch as any other Line, respectfully solicit country merchants to give them a call before shipping elsewhere.
-Persons shipping by this Line will please send their goods to Heilman & Barnet, Willow street Wharf, Philada.
-All goods shipped by this Line to be stored at Eas- ture. ton, will be stored free of charge.
-There will be one Boat leaving every day.
-BARNET, HELLER & Co.
-Proprietors.
+Orders will be thankfully received by the great utility, is but triffing.
+Patent Lever, Lepine, English and French sit quin pareduoo 'anti equ jo 1800 eq.J.

+ANDREW GRONER, Stroud ip.
+THOMAS STONE, JOHN BOYS, Strondsburg, Pa.

+who have them now in use.
+Hives by calling on either of the undersigned Persons can be satisfied of the utility of the surplus honey, or not, which ever is prefered. ayem of Tiom of idea of use four to 'seasy United States an immense provision of literary mens to roq uoutuos agi ut op Aagi se 'santi ability, for which as yet there is no adequate en-The Bees will swarm the same in these thing of the kind that has been beretofore in enittely different from, and far superior to any tion.
+The Hive is constructed on a principle to call the attention of the public to the invening Bee Hire," for Montoe county, begs leave right of " Half's Improved Patent Self-protect-The subscriber having purchased the palent such arrangements that they will be able to carry merchandize from Philadelphia to Easton via the Delaware Division of the Pennsylvania Canal, cheaper, and with as much despatch as will please send their goods to Heilman & Barnet, Willow street Wharf, Philada.
+All goods shipped by this Line to be stored at Easton, will be stored free of charge.
+There will he one Boat leaving every day.